Argentine Confederation: Background

 The territory of modern Argentina was a subset (approx. 1/3) of the Viceroyalty of the Río de la Plata, a colony of Spain which also included present-day Bolivia, Uruguay, part of Chile and Peru and most of Paraguay.
+Argentina emerged as an independent state de facto on 25 May 1810 under the name of the United Provinces of the South.
 The May Revolution in Buenos Aires began the Argentine War of Independence, which it won.
 The country was renamed the United Provinces of the Río de la Plata.
 Modern Bolivia and Paraguay were lost during the conflict and became new states.
 Uruguay was invaded and annexed by Brazil in 1816, until the Thirty-Three Orientals led an insurrection to rejoin the United Provinces.
 This began the Cisplatine War, which ended with the Treaty of Montevideo that made Uruguay a new state.